rackspace/runway/docs/source/additional_functionality.rst

         def destroy(self):
             """Skip destroy."""
-            LOGGER.info('Destroy not currently supported for Anisble')
+            LOGGER.info('Destroy not currently supported for Ansible')
             pass

-And below is the example Ansible playbook itself, saved as ``dev-us-east-1.yaml`` in the security_group.anisble folder:
+And below is the example Ansible playbook itself, saved as ``dev-us-east-1.yaml`` in the security_group.ansible folder:

 ::